svevotti/webserver/README.md

 1. SocketServer: creation of server socket and all clients sockets.
 Handling multiple clients, able to receive and send data

-2. ServerParseRequest: parsing HTTP request from client
+2. ClientRequest: parsing HTTP request from client

 3. ServerResponse: validating request to any incoming client with GET request to localhost:8080 - html just syntax for header.